 The Compensation Committee has a process to help ensure that our executive compensation program meets its principal objectives.
-In making compensation decisions, the Compensation Committee considers a wide variety of information including how each compensation decision ties to its total compensation philosophy, advice of our vice president of human resources and the thoughts of our chief executive officer and other Board members.
+In making compensation decisions, the Compensation Committee considers a wide variety of information including how each compensation decision ties to its total compensation philosophy, advice of our vice president, corporate administration and the thoughts of our chief executive officer and other Board members.

-Our vice president of human resources regularly attends Compensation Committee meetings to provide information and recommendations regarding our executive compensation program.
-Among other things, she performs extensive analysis of marketplace practices for executive pay, makes recommendations to our chief executive officer on compensation matters for all officers and compiles other relevant data at the request of the Compensation Committee.
-The Compensation Committee retains outside compensation consultants periodically to provide an independent assessment of executive and Board compensation, including benchmarking with a cross section of companies.
-The Compensation Committee did not retain any outside compensation consultants in fiscal 2007, but did so in fiscal 2006.
+Our vice president, corporate administration regularly attends Compensation Committee meetings to provide information and recommendations regarding our executive compensation program.
+Among other things, she performs extensive analysis of marketplace practices for executive pay, makes recommendations to our chief executive officer on compensation matters for all officers other than herself and compiles other relevant data at the request of the Compensation Committee.